yorkerlin/iBayesLRule/README.md

 * To-do List:
   * Added [slides](https://github.com/yorkerlin/iBayesLRule/blob/master/slides.pdf) of the talk [done]
   * To add a [link] of the ICML talk
-  * To add a Python [implementatoin](https://github.com/yorkerlin/iBayesLRule/) of the implicit reparameterization gradient for inverse Gaussian distribution (See Appendix H of the paper)
+  * To add a Python [implementatoin](https://github.com/yorkerlin/iBayesLRule/) of the implicit reparameterization gradient for inverse Gaussian distribution (See Appendix H.1 of the paper)
   * To add a Matlab [implementation](https://github.com/yorkerlin/iBayesLRule/) for the examples using a full Gaussian approximation (See Appendix E of the paper)
   * To add a Matlab [implementation](https://github.com/yorkerlin/iBayesLRule/) for the examples using a MoG approximation (See Appendix J of the paper)
   * To add a Matlab [implementation](https://github.com/yorkerlin/iBayesLRule/) for the example using a Gamma approximation (See Appendix F of the paper)